 The tops of the stumps shall be 28 in/71.12 cm above the playing surface and shall be dome shaped except for the bail grooves.
 The portion of a stump above the playing surface shall be cylindrical apart from the domed top, with circular section of diameter not less than 1.38 in/3.50 cm nor more than 1.5 in/3.81 cm.
 See paragraph 2 of Appendix B.

-For televised matches the Home Board may provide a slightly larger cylindrical stump to accommodate the stump camera.
+The broadcaster may provide a slightly larger cylindrical stump to accommodate the stump camera.
 When the larger stump is used, all three stumps must be exactly the same size.

 8.3 The bails